sensu/sensu-go-workshop/lessons/operator/10/README.md

    Created
    ```

-   As soon as you create this silence, the alerts in Mattermost should be suppressed for 2 minutes.
+   The alerts in Mattermost will be suppressed for 2 minutes.
-   Wait until the silence expires – when alerts appear in Mattermost again – then move on to the next exercise.
+   Wait until the silence expires, and alerts start appearing in Mattermost again, then move on to the next exercise.

    > **Understanding the command:**
    > - Setting `Subscription: workshop` means the silence will apply to events on any host that is a member of the `workshop` subscription.
    > - Providing a check name (`Check: app-health`) means the silence will only apply to events from the app-health check